Workers with various personal responsibilities are entitled to flexible working arrangements, according to experts.

 Employment law expert Miles Heffernan from Fair Work Claims says:

 “The Fair Work Act entitles workers to flexible working arrangements to accommodate changes to their personal circumstances if they have spent more than 12-months in steady employment.

 “However, it’s an area of workplace law that employers and employees know little about.

-“For example, if your child has just started school, you might need to start your shift a little later, or finish a little earlier so you can drop them off or pick them up, and your boss needs to make that happen.”
+“For example, if your child has just started school, you might need to start your shift a little later, or finish a little earlier so you can drop them off or pick them up.

 What are flexible working arrangements?